An Inch of Space…. Is Worth A Thousand Pieces of Gold

 She knows exactly what she wants for the new place and how she wants it to look.

 The father’s hobby is to keep fish.
-‘When one lot dies, he buys another’
+‘When one lot dies, he buys another’.

-He’s adamant it is not for fung-shui.
+He’s adamant, and laughs, it is not about fung-shui.

 “So we can have peace in our hearts.”